Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Data and analysis

-The response of DEAP-1 to electromagnetic interactions in the liquid argon is calibrated by a 10~$\mu$Ci encapsulated $^{22}\mbox{Na}$ source placed outside of the argon chamber.
-The source emits a positron and a 1274 keV $\gamma$-ray.
-The positron annihilates in the source container producing back-to-back 511 keV $\gamma$-rays.
-One of the 511~keV $\gamma$-rays scatters in the argon, and we use two additional detectors to ``tag'' the backwards going 511~keV $\gamma$ ray and the additional 1274~keV $\gamma$ ray.
+For the dataset at Queen's University we used two additional detectors to ``tag'' the backwards going 511~keV $\gamma$-ray and the additional 1274~keV $\gamma$-ray.
 The source is placed on the axis of an annular NaI detector with dimensions 3.75''$\times$11.5''$\times$12'' (inner diameter $\times$ outer diameter $\times$ length) to detect the 1274~keV $\gamma$-ray.
 The annulus is divided into 4 sections along its axis with a PMT on each section.
-The signals from the 4 sections of the annulus are independently amplified (Phillips 778) and discriminated (Phillips 705) with the threshold set just below the 1274 keV peak.
+The signals from the 4 sections of the annulus are independently amplified (Phillips 778) and discriminated (Phillips 705) with the threshold set just below the 1274~keV peak.
 The outputs of the discriminators are passed to a logical OR (Phillips 775 with coincidence level 1) to generate the ``annulus trigger".
 The four annulus sections also have a higher-energy discriminator which is used as a veto on the annulus trigger to reduce backgrounds from cosmic rays.

 A cylindrical NaI crystal of dimension 3.25" $\times$ 3" (diameter $\times$ length) coupled to a PMT is placed at one end of the annulus.
-This PMT signal is amplified and passed to a single-channel amplifier (Ortec 420) which is centered on the 511 keV peak to detect the ``backwards" going gamma ray.
+This PMT signal is amplified and passed to a single-channel amplifier (Ortec 420) which is centered on the 511~keV peak to detect the ``backwards" going gamma ray.
 The ``back PMT" trigger is thus generated.
 The ``global tag" is generated when an annulus trigger and a back PMT trigger are coincident.
 The geometry of this triple-coincidence tag is shown in Fig.~\ref{fig:annulus}.
-The location of the source and back PMT are optimized to maximize the coincidence rate.
+The location of the source and back PMT are optimized to maximize the coincidence rate with the annulus.
+The distance between the source and the center of the DEAP-1 detector was $\simeq$17''.

-Recording with the oscilloscope is triggered by either the DEAP-1 trigger, the DEAP-1 SCA trigger or one of these two triggers in coincidence with the global tag.
-The timing of the triggers is set such that the leading edge of the trigger is defined by the back PMT so that approximately $1~\mu\mbox{s}$ of the waveform is recorded before the leading edge of the event.
-Pulse shape discrimination (PSD) calibration is carried out with the DEAP-1 SCA trigger in coincidence with the global tag.